Idimuzhikkal: Economy

 Idimuzhikkal is one of the main commercial centers of Chelembra.
 It is also the capital town where the Panchayath office and Village office is located.
 The economy is mainly agrarian and small business oriented.
 Eurospin Industries, one of the main industries in Chelembra has stopped operation due to labour strikes.
 The Kinfra industrial facility is situated in this village which started in early 200s.

 Chelembra has witnessed a building boom in recent years, along the sides of two National Highways and a bypass road.
 This is particularly evident in the number of shopping complexes built in recent years.
 Chelembra is developing fast with the development of KINFRA industrial park at Kakkanchery by the Kerala Government.
 This is the first of its kind in the state.
 Other planned projects include the Cyber park at Ramanattukara.
 Close proximity to Calicut International Airport, the University of Calicut and two major national highways speeds the development of Chelembra.

 Traditional Weavers

 Once Idimuzhikkal was known for the traditional weavers of Idimuzhikkal Theru.
 They spin cotton yarn from the fibre and then made cotton towels and cloth from this yarn.
 The cotton face towels known locally as "thorthu" was sold throughout the area and in the nearby cities, Kozhikode.
 The traditional weavers of Idimuzhikkal belonged to a particular community known as Shaliya, Chettiyar, or Padma Shaliya.
-According to the caste hierarchical system of Kerala, this community was just below the Vishwakarma community of the Hindu religion.
-They too are a subdivision of the Vishwakarma community.
 They lived in small communes, called 'theru', and they worshipped Lord Ganapathy as their deity.
 There are 'theru' in different parts of the state.

 The main source of income of Idimuzhikkal was from this traditional weaving industry.
 Some still continue with this profession.

 Specially trained carpenters of this region make the weaving machinery, which is called 'thari'.